bahram2000/bitcoin_stuf/README.md

 it's just a repository I like to dump my codes about bitcoin blockchain network

-merger method get to dates and returns bitcoine block data provided by https://blockchair.com/ between given tow dates.
+merger method gets to dates and returns bitcoine block data provided by https://blockchair.com/ between given tow dates.